manas1803/Redux/README.md

 ```

 > As you can see there is a lot of code just for the setup of a very basic state management.
 This is the main reason of shifting to a better and more precise version of redux which removes the evident boilerplate code

+## Redux Thunk
+Redux-Thunk is a middleware for Redux that allows you to write action creators that return a `function` instead of an `action object`.
+This function receives the store's `dispatch` method and `getState` function as arguments, allowing it to dispatch multiple actions, perform `asynchronous operations`, and access the current state if needed before dispatching an action.

+### What is middleWare?
+So basically they are the part of the code which helps to interact with actions dispatched to the Redux store before they reach the reducer.
+These sit between the action dispatch and reducer.

+> The primary purpose of redux-thunk is to handle asynchronous operations.